When is The Mandalorian Star Wars TV series released on Disney+ in the UK?

 — Star Wars (@starwars) August 23, 2019

 Disney confirmed that the sequence will launch on the identical day as its new streaming service, Disney , on Tuesday 12th November 2019.
-Nonetheless, UK followers must wait lots longer to observe the sequence, with Disney launched within the UK on 31st March 2019.
+Nevertheless, UK followers must wait so much longer to look at the sequence, with Disney launched within the UK on 31st March 2019.

 Two episodes will drop within the first week, with episode two following on Friday, 15th November.